seanjparker/civ-2d/README.md

 A 2D version of Civilisation coded in Java using only the standard libraries.

+## Prerequisites
+Building the Civilisation source requires Java (version 8 or later).

+Once installed, you can then build and run the program using the commands from the following section.

 ## Building a JAR file from source (Linux/Mac)
 Open terminal/console, change directory to top level of the `civ-2d` folder Then, run the following command: